 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Let's dive in to what separates IVPN and the best VPNs available.
+Let's dive in to what separates IVPN from the best VPNs available.

-- No customer data saved & no email required
+- No customer data saved and no email required

 - Comparatively inexpensive